Rapid sequence induction: Special Populations

 Age can play a role in whether or not the procedure is warranted, and is commonly needed in younger persons.
-The clinician that performs RSI must be skilled in tracheal intubation and also in bag valve mask ventilation.
+The clinician that performs Rapid Sequence Induction and Intubation (RSII) must be skilled in tracheal intubation and also in bag valve mask ventilation.
 Alternative airway management devices must be immediately available, in the event the trachea cannot be intubated using conventional techniques.
 Such devices include the combitube and the laryngeal mask airway.
 Invasive techniques such as cricothyrotomy must also be available in the event of inability to intubate the trachea by conventional techniques.

 RSI is mainly used to intubate patients at high risk of aspiration, mostly due to a full stomach as commonly seen in a trauma setting.
 Bag ventilation causes distention of stomach which can induce vomiting, so this phase must be quick.
 The patient is given a sedative and paralytic agent, usually midazolam / succinylcholine / Propofol and intubation is quickly attempted with minimal or no manual ventilation.
 The patient is assessed for predictable intubation difficulties.
 Laryngoscope blades and endotracheal tubes smaller than would be used in a non-emergency setting are selected.

 If the patient on initial assessment is found to have a difficult airway, RSI is contraindicated since a failed RSI attempt will leave no option but to ventilate the patient on bag and mask which can lead to vomiting.
 For these challenging cases, awake fiberoptic intubation is usually preferred.